Skip to Content

 Bright fall bouquet in a pumpkin

 You can smell all things pumpkin if you ever step into my kitchen during these months.
 That’s because I am usually whipping up with my harvested fruit.
-The pulpy pumpkin turn in batches of pies, cakes, and sometimes bowls of soup.
+The pulpy pumpkin turns into batches of pies, cakes, and sometimes bowls of soup.

 The squash planter can enhance this autumnal ambiance with its rustic presence.
 Chrysanthemums are the perfect choice for this rendition of the pumpkin planter.
 That’s because they’re sweet, colorful, and come in various shades.